 Preference for admission includes:

-- Effective for the Fall 2024 admissions cycle, GRE scores are no longer required.
+- Effective begining the Spring 2024 admission cycle, GRE scores are no longer required.
 However, we do encourage students to take the exam and submit scores.

 - Degree in Nutritional Sciences, Dietetics, Food Science, Biology, Zoology, Biochemistry, Chemistry, Nursing, Public Health, or other closely related health science